svx/gradle-quickstart/website/docs/tutorials/technical-writer-new.md

 # Technical Writer

 This tutorial will guide you through setting up a  "Technical Writer" Java application using Gradle.

+This build file sets up a Java application project with a custom plugin that generates text files with a specified message, demonstrating how to extend Gradle's functionality through custom plugins and tasks.

 You will learn how to create and use custom tasks using a Gradle Plugin to create test files in the build directory (`app/build`) of the application.